Hikes

 Additional information

-Further information is available at the tourism offices in Rosswald (in the Magusii grocery store) and Brig.
+Further information is available at the tourist offices in Rosswald (in the Magusii grocery store) and Brig.

 Literature

-Books and documents about the Alpe Rosswald, the Ganter valley, and the history of the region at the Simplon are available at the tourism office in Brig.
+Books and documents about the Alpe Rosswald, the Gantertal, and the history of the Simplon region are available at the tourist office in Brig.

 Maps

-You can get the SwissTopo hiking map "Simplon" at the tourism offices in Brig and Rosswald.
+You can get the SwissTopo hiking map "Simplon" at the Brig and Rosswald tourist offices.

 Source